Q. What is plagiarism? How can I make sure I am not plagiarizing?

-This is the definition of plagiarism as it appears in the Rasmussen College course catalog and syllabi:
+This is the definition of plagiarism as it appears in the Rasmussen University course catalog and syllabi:

 Plagiarism is the act of representing an individual's or organization's words, thoughts, or ideas as one's own.
 Examples include:

 - Using information (a paraphrase or quotation, in whole or in part) from a source without attempting to give credit to the author of that source.

 - Using charts, illustrations, images, figures, equations, etc., without citing the source.

 - Using an academic paper (in whole or in part) purchased or copied from a ghostwriter or paper/essay mill.

 - Copyright infringement or piracy, including the use, alteration, or duplication of media, software, code, or information when expressly prohibited or where copyright exists or is implied.